The MyRocks storage engine lacks the following features compared to InnoDB:

 When converting from large MyISAM/InnoDB tables, either by using the

-cause the server to consume all the memory and then be terminated by the OOM
+INSERT INTO SELECTstatements it’s recommended that you check the Data loading documentation and create MyRocks tables as below (in case the table is sufficiently big it will cause the server to consume all the memory and then be terminated by the OOM killer):

 SET session sql_log_bin=0; SET session rocksdb_bulk_load=1; ALTER TABLE large_myisam_table ENGINE=RocksDB; SET session rocksdb_bulk_load=0; .. warning:: If you are loading large data without enabling :variable:`rocksdb_bulk_load` or :variable:`rocksdb_commit_in_the_middle`, please make sure transaction size is small enough.
 All modifications of the ongoing transactions are kept in memory.

-The`XA protocol <https://dev.mysql.com/doc/refman/5.7/en/xa.html>`_ support, which allows distributed transactions combining multiple separate transactional resources, is an experimental feature in MyRocks: the implementation is less tested, it may lack some functionality and be not as stable as in case of InnoDB.
+The`XA protocol <https://dev.mysql.com/doc/refman/8.0/en/xa.html>`_ support, which allows distributed transactions combining multiple separate transactional resources, is an experimental feature in MyRocks: the implementation is less tested, it may lack some functionality and be not as stable as in case of InnoDB.